saskins/microsoft-graph-docs/api-reference/beta/api/ediscovery-custodian-post-usersources.md

 ---
 title: "Create custodian userSource"
-description: "Create a new custodian userSource object."
+description: "Review the API reference about the Create custodian userSource method, which creates a new custodian userSource object."
 author: "mahage-msft"
 ms.localizationpriority: medium
 ms.prod: "ediscovery"